Jesus a Powerless King

 a kingdom of justice, love and peace.

 In the Gospel today (Luke 23:35-43), we see Jesus sitting on the most unusual throne of the cross.
 “King of the Jews” was written over it.
 But that moment of pain and humiliation was passing, and then Jesus assumed his throne at the right of his Father.
 This can teach us something: to bring about the kingdom of God we may have to abandon what the world considers important and even be prepared to be ridiculed as Jesus was on the cross.
 It was not easy for Jesus to begin establishing his kingdom with values at odds to those of the world—it cost him his life.
 It is not easy for the Church now trying to establish the kingdom of Jesus in a society growing daily more secular.
-But for those who die to themselves, who truly open themselves to Jesus, the reward is a share in Jesus’ kingdom: “Indeed I promise you, today, you will be with me in paradise.”
+But for those who die to themselves, who truly open themselves to Jesus, the reward is a share in Jesus’ kingdom: “Amen, I say to you, today you will be with me in paradise.”
 (Luke 23:43)

 This feast is an invitation to all those who have power or authority of any kind to compare their use of power or authority with Jesus.
 Are they using their power to serve others or to manipulate?
 Are they using their power for the building up of a more just society or to feather their own nest?
 Are they using their power in any way that might cause pain to others or in a way that could help to alleviate pain?
 In the prayer Jesus taught us, we pray “thy kingdom come.”
 Jesus has shown how to bring about that kingdom.
 We hope that nations and individuals will be humble enough to look at how Jesus used power and bring about the kingdom of God.